erantanen/my_blog/content/py-intro/lesson_index.rst

  `Prelim <prelim.html>`__
-        | Items we need to get done first, an discussed
+        | Items we need to get done first, and discussed

 =====